 Certification of your fruit seed oils can add to your marketing story.
 Organic certification in particular can be interesting for fruit seed oils.
 You could use this certification to target organic cosmetics.

 Fair Trade certification is less relevant for fruit seed oils.
 However, you can use this certification to support your ethical claim.
 In addition, if buyers do not require Fair Trade certification right away, specialised buyers may ask you to become certified in order to support your claims.

 - Work out a marketing story for your fruit seed oil.
 What sets your oil or your company apart from competitors?
 For example, does it come from an exotic origin?
 Can you link it to a traditional use in cosmetics?
 Is it used in local beauty rituals?
 What benefits do you provide to local communities?
-Determine which story is the most attractive for your targeted market segment (see our study of Market channels and segments for natural ingredients for cosmetics).
+Determine which story is the most attractive for your targeted market segment.

 - Provide your buyers with good-quality pictures or videos to support your marketing story; for example, pictures of the exotic origin of your fruit seed oil and traditional or local production processes.

 - If you make an ethical claim for your fruit seed oil, support this claim with evidence.
 Which benefits does your product offer to local communities, how many communities are you helping?
 Provide your buyers with specific information and figures.
 Be honest about your impact.